 Handspan founders believed firmly in issue-based theatre and that young audiences should be offered theatre that was stimulating and engaging in both style and substance.
 Their collective artistic backgrounds, experience and training on the schools’ touring circuit at The Parry-Marshall Puppet Theatre informed their resolve that young audiences deserved to see outstanding theatre, relevant in concept and innovative in style.

-Rusden State (Teacher Training) College graduates emerging into the Melbourne industry in the 1980s auditioned at Handspan for roles in these productions1 and brought their creative drama based skills and commitment to innovative young peoples' theatre with them, as did artists from Kooka Puppet Theatre2 who were absorbed into Handspan when their company closed.
+Rusden State (Teacher Training) College graduates emerging into the Melbourne industry in the 1980s auditioned at Handspan for roles in T.I.E productions and brought their creative drama based skills and commitment to innovative young peoples' theatre with them, as did artists from Kooka Puppet Theatre, Michele Spooner and Jenny Fogarty who were absorbed into Handspan when their company closed.
 Many became core Handspan members and created much of the company's work for young audiences.

 Handspan and its artists were active advocates in this evolving sector of the Australian arts industry until the early 1990s - presenting productions at festivals of theatre for young audiences in Australia and internationally, and contributing to forums, conferences and publications.

 Much of the work for young people was created in the company's first decade.
-Helen Rickards (Executive Director: 1983 - 1986) was committed to the development of relevant, visually-staged work for young audiences.
-Producing work for these audiences remained a programming priority for her successor Trina Parker (1986 - 1989)/Co-Artistic Director (1990) as well.
+Helen Rickards (Executive Director: 1983 - 1986) was committed to the development of relevant, visually-staged work for young audiences as was her successor, Trina Parker (1986 - 1990).
 Both Helen and Trina were leading advocates for this Australian industry sector representing Victoria at the Australian Youth Performing Arts Association (AYPAA), contributing to its publications and participating in national and international conference panels.
 Handspan also established strong links with Victoria's Education Department's Drama Resource Centre where Andrew Hansen and Ken Evans collaborated to establish the We're On and You're On Showcase Performance Festivals (1981 & 1982).
-Helen Rickards, Editor of its youth arts magazine Lowdown3 in 1982 consolidated the publication's forum for national critical review of productions and projects, rarely elsewhere the subject of published critique.
+Helen Rickards, Editor of its youth arts magazine 'Lowdown1 in 1982 consolidated the publication's forum for national critical review of productions and projects, rarely elsewhere the subject of published critique.

 Handspan’s shows in this genre sought to be theatrically interesting and structurally dramatic, with their messages often couched in comic imagery and situations.
 Original productions explored topical issues directly, including dental health; sex and drug education; cross-cultural respect; individuality; and safety.
 Others adapted stories and contemporary children’s books that expressed more complex emotional concepts.